-Tucked away at St. Elizabeth's College
+Tucked away at St. Elizabeth's College in Convent Station

 (Morris Township) is tradition stemming from the Elizabethan age, a garden full of flora from William Shakespeare's plays and sonnets.